 Tim LaHaye, in Spirit-Controlled Temperaments also goes with the categorization of Sanguine, Choleric, Melancholy, and Phlegmatic.

-PeopleKeys offers the DISC Personality System -- D - Dominant Driver; I - Influencing Inspiring; S - Steady Stable; C - Compliant Correct -- in light of biblical principles and characters, as well as the standard test.
+Robert A Rohm Ph.D., in Positive Personality Profiles looks at the DISC Personality System -- D - Dominant Driver; I - Influencing Inspiring; S - Steady Stable; C - Compliant Correct.

 Gary Smalley and John Trent in their book The Two Sides of Love say there are Otters, Lions, Beavers, and Golden Retrievers.